- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 54.1218

 As mandated by the law, a breach notification will be made by the Bank as soon as feasible after a breach has occurred and where there is real risk of significant harm to individuals affected by the breach.
 Such notification will be in the prescribed manner, content, form and will include (i) a description of the circumstances of the breach, (ii) a description of the personal information that is the subject of the breach, and (iii) details of the Privacy Officer of the Bank that the affected individual can use to obtain further information about the breach.
 The notification would be directly given to affected individuals in the prescribed manner and form, except in prescribed circumstances wherein the notification shall be given indirectly in the form and manner as per the law.

-The Bank will also evaluate whether the notification should be made to any other organization such as a government institution or a part of a government institution, insurers, professional or other regulatory bodies, or credit reporting agencies, wherein notifying these other organizations may help reduce the risk of harm or mitigate that harm, if any.
+The Bank will notify any other organization such as a government institution or a part of a government institution, insurers, professional or other regulatory bodies, or credit reporting agencies, wherein the Bank believes that notifying these other organizations may help reduce the risk of harm or mitigate that harm, if any.

 The Bank will maintain a record of every breach of security safeguards as per Record Maintenance Policy for at least 24 months after the day on which the Bank determines that the breach has occurred, and that record will contain any information pertaining to the breach that enables the OPC to verify compliance with the reports to the Commissioner and notification to affected individuals.